makerspace/makeradmin/README.md

 ### Setting up required products in makeradmin

-For stripe to work there are also a few products needed in makeradmin in the category Medlemskap.
+For the member view page and regristration page to work there are also a few products needed in makeradmin in the category Medlemskap.

 * Base membership
   * Metadata: {"allowed_price_levels":["low_income_discount"],"special_product_id":"single_membership_year"}